AAT to ART: What the Tribunal Change Means for Visa Appeals

 Using outdated forms or names.
 Referring to the “AAT” on new correspondence creates confusion and, at worst, delay.
 Use the ART.

 Assuming the deadline reset.
 The transition did not give applicants a fresh clock.
-If your review period was already running, it kept running.
+As Khabra illustrates, the time limit is jurisdictional and cannot be extended.
 Calculate your deadline from the Department’s decision, not from any tribunal announcement.

 Confusing merits review with judicial review.
 The ART conducts merits review.
 Judicial review of a tribunal decision is a separate process in the courts, on narrower grounds focused on legal error rather than the merits.
-If the ART affirms a refusal, judicial review may or may not be available depending on the circumstances, and it is a different and more technical pathway.
+A failure to afford the fair hearing SZBEL describes can be a ground for judicial review, but that is a different and more technical pathway, and it does not reconsider the merits.
+If the ART affirms a refusal, judicial review may or may not be available depending on the circumstances.

 Waiting to get advice.
 Because migration deadlines are unforgiving, the cost of a short delay in seeking advice can be the loss of the review right itself.